 One of the most common, highly valued metals, bare bright copper wire or #1 copper wire, is a clean and solid copper wire.
 If it once had any insulation, plastic, or rubber attached to it, it has since been removed.
 There are no signs of heavy oxidization or oils on the wire.
 This wire should absolutely be separated from your other coppers.
 Sometimes, scrappers or contractors that come across wires or cables with bare bright copper inside, will strip the insulation off it to get to the bare copper inside and make more money at the scrap yard.

 #1 Copper Tubing or Flashing or Bus Bar

 Similar to #1 bare bright wire, #1 copper tubing or flashing or bus bar is also clean of any impurities like brass fittings, steel, plastic, or tin solder.
 Often used for plumbing fixtures, radiators for cooling systems, and electrical systems, #1 copper should be separated from other coppers that may have other materials attached.
-If you have roofing copper that has not been applied and are clean of tar or paint, that can be considered #1 copper too.
-If you’re a contractor or plumber that has a lot of copper piping from plumbing fixtures, if you can cut the brass fitTings and tin solder off from the ends of the copper tubing, you will be able to make more money on it.
+If you have roofing copper that has not been applied and is clean of tar or paint, that can be considered #1 copper too.
+If you’re a contractor or plumber that has a lot of copper piping from plumbing fixtures, if you can cut the brass fittings and tin solder off from the ends of the copper tubing, you will be able to make more money on it.

 #2 Copper Tubing or Flashing